Tellermate/ViewerApiClientSDK/README.md

     ClientResult<List<MachineStore>> data = client.getMachineStores();

 **getCountTypes** - for a list of Tellermate count types.
-Use this list to return
+Use this list to return full information on the count type.
+The cashcount API endpoint only returns the count type ID.

     ClientResult<List<CountType>> data = client.getCountTypes();